Indiana–Slovakia National Guard Partnership: History

 When Czechoslovakia divided into the Czech Republic and Slovakia in 1993, the Department of Defense and the U.S. State Department saw a great opportunity to become allies with these two new nations.
+The Indiana-Slovakia partnership began in 1994.
 The decision to partner Slovakia with Indiana came in large because in the late 19th and early 20th century, many Slovak immigrants came to work in the factories in northern Indiana and were essential in making Indiana what it is today.
 The two militaries have exchanged troops, techniques and training procedures in over 200 bi-lateral events since partnership began.
 Events have included, among other things: